quicwg/ack-frequency/draft-ietf-quic-ack-frequency.md

 An endpount SHOULD also acknowledge packets received with a CE mark as though they were ack-eliciting, even if they are not ack-eliciting.
-This ensures feedback on CE is received in a timely manner when most packets being sent are not ack-eliciting.
+This ensures feedback on CE is received in a timely manner when most packets are not ack-eliciting.

 Doing this reduces the peer's response time to congestion events, while also reducing the ACK rate compared to {{Section 13.2.1 of QUIC-TRANSPORT}} during